tshepang/blog/content/plotting with matplotlib.md

 pyplot.show()
 ```

 Depending on need, that might not be ideal.
-So let\'s create two
+So let's create two
 separate y-axes:

 ``` {.sourceCode .python}